-The INFINITI QX60 HYBRID high-voltage system incorporates capacitors which are energized whenever the high-voltage system is on.
+The Nissan Murano HYBRID high-voltage system incorporates capacitors which are energized whenever the high-voltage system is on.
 If the high-voltage system is shut down (either through one of the built-in automatic mechanisms or manually through one of the procedures explained in this FRG), the capacitors will begin to gradually discharge.
 Complete discharge requires approximately 10 minutes after high-voltage system shut down.
 It is within this period of time that responders must be most cautious.

-When arriving to an incident involving an INFINITI QX60 HYBRID, the vehicle should be approached with caution and inspected for the level of damage.
+When arriving to an incident involving an Nissan Murano HYBRID, the vehicle should be approached with caution and inspected for the level of damage.
 In addition to overall vehicle condition (location and severity of body damage, air bag deployment, etc.), the high-voltage system should be assessed specifically.
 The locations of the high-voltage component parts are illustrated in this FRG.
-Refer to 2-2 High Voltage-Related and 12V-Related Component Locations and Descriptions (FRG-12).
+Refer to 2-2 High-voltage-Related and 12-Volt-Related Component Locations and Descriptions (FRG-11).
 Appropriate personal protective equipment (PPE) must always be worn when approaching a vehicle of unknown condition, as described in this FRG.

-Situation 1) High voltage system intact, occupants can be accessed without extrication tools
+Situation 1) High-voltage (HV) system intact, occupants can be accessed without extrication tools

 The HV system can be shut down by following the procedure in this guide, while wearing appropriate PPE.
-After HV system shut down, occupant assistance can begin immediately, and no wait period is necessary.
+After HV system shut down, occupant assistance operations can begin immediately, and no wait period is necessary.

-Situation 2) High voltage system intact, occupants cannot be accessed without extrication tools
+Situation 2) High-voltage (HV) system intact, occupants cannot be accessed without extrication tools

 The HV system can be shut down by following the procedure in this guide, while wearing appropriate PPE.
 After HV system shut down, absolute care must be taken never to cut through or damage any HV system wiring, battery or components within approximately ten (10) minutes of HV system shut down, but occupant assistance operations using extrication equipment can begin immediately.
-The locations of the HV components are illustrated in this guide.
+The locations of the HV component parts are illustrated in this guide.